how tos | meditate

 Meditation Basics with Angela Kukhahn

-Meditation is meant to be a peaceful practice, but getting started for the first time can be a bit intimidating.
+How do you get started with meditation as a beginner?
+Meditation is meant to be a peaceful practice, but trying it out for the first time can be a bit intimidating.

 We sat down (in Lotus pose) with Angela Kukhahn for some beginners’ advice.
 She’s one of LA’s top yoga instructors, the co-designer of our Crystal Cove meditation pillow, and has been practicing meditation and mindfulness for years as a way to start each morning with a clear head.